 People increasingly submit more of their data – most likely without thinking – everyday.
-So it’s important to know about the simple things that will improve your online privacy and security.
+So it’s important to know about the simple things that will improve your privacy and help establish good online safety behaviours.

 Whether you’re browsing for items to buy, researching a medical condition or posting about a holiday, there are hundreds of touchpoints when your life can be digitally documented.
 These electronic crumbs create your digital footprint and there are ways you can protect your identity.